Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 Snape: Let us all learn from Weasley’s pitiful spectacle & sniff prudently hereafter.

-When Ron barrel-rolls the car hearts pop into mouths & the Viaduct is remembered, along with its surrounding mountains, as a green & pleasant land.
+When Ron barrel-rolls the car, hearts pop into mouths and the Viaduct is remembered, along with its surrounding mountains, as a green and pleasant land.

 If you can enjoy the hill roaming preparation & anticipation of the Jacobite steam train coming, or can be enthralled by the heroic ‘Outlander’ Jacobite reclaimation that was born here, then Glenfinnan will be a place of rosy memory.

-Robert McAlpine left school at 10 and went down a mine becoming a coal miner.
-He then became a bricklayer, and at 22 formed his own construction company Sir Robert McAlpine, which continues as a major employer to this day.
+Robert McAlpine grew up South of Glasgow and left school aged 10, to head down a coal mine, becoming a miner.
+Wiping his face, he then retrained as a bricklayer, and, at 22, formed his own construction company, Robert McAlpine; which continues as a major employer to this day.

-The Fort William to Mallaig extension line begun in 1897 was the firm’s most famous.
-But his ambition may have over-reached.
+The Fort William to Mallaig extension line, begun in 1897, was then the firm’s most famous project.
+But McAlpine’s ambition may have over-reached.

 The longest concrete bridge at the time was Borrodale viaduct at 38.9 meters.
 McAlpine needed to span 380 meters, and not even on the straight, a crescent.